It's Only Time: Tour

-Commercial Performance
+Commercial performance

 It's Only Time is Drake Bell's first album to reach the Billboard 200 and his most-successful album with more than 178,000 copies sold in the United States.
 The album stayed on the Billboard 200 for five weeks, debuting at #81 with 23,000 sold in the first week.
 It was also on the Rock Album charts for 1 week.
 In Mexico it was more successful, reaching number four in its chart.
-The album cut of "Makes Me Happy" charted at No. 3 on the Billboard Bubbling Under Hot 100 charts (the equivalent of No. 103 if the Billboard 100), making it Bell's only song to chart on any Billboard chart.
+The album cut of "Makes Me Happy" charted at No. 3 on the Billboard Bubbling Under Hot 100 charts (the equivalent of No. 103 of the Billboard 100), making it Bell's only song to chart on any Billboard chart.
 The song also made a brief appearance on the Billboard Pop charts at No. 67.
-Because the songs popularity, Universal Motown, Bell's record label, decided to release the song as a single in the form of a Radio Disney edit.
+Because the song's popularity, Universal Motown, Bell's record label, decided to release the song as a single in the form of a Radio Disney edit.